SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/index.md

 * Settings: Lists options to customize the appearance and or settings of the selected field.

-* Columns: Lists column layout options to contain fields and elements.
+* Tab layout: Lists options to arrange fields and elements in columns.

 * Tabs: Can be added, rearranged, and deleted.